There is only one thing more adorable than a Yorkshire Terrier puppy.

 In other words, they are even tinier than the already tiny official yorkie.
 And as a general rule, the smaller the breed, the fewer puppies.

-Standard Yorkshire terriers generally have litters ranging from 2 to 5 puppies, with an average of 3.3, according to a study cited by the American Kennel Club.
-Teacup yorkies usually only have 1 to 2 puppies.
+Standard Yorkshire terriers generally have litters ranging from 2 to 5 puppies, with an average of 3.3, according to a study cited by the American Kennel Club and they can have 10 litters safely in their lifetime, on average.
+Teacup yorkies usually only have 1 to 2 puppies per litter.

 Pregnancy Care For Teacup Yorkies